 Got a poem about a place?
 Pin it to a map!
 Have you written an ode to the gasworks at the bottom of your street?
 What about a poem about the Roman ruins you once visited on a school trip, or your favourite chicken shop, book shop, shoe shop?
 Football stadiums, secret beaches, bus stations: […]

 Closed for 2019; re-opening spring 2020.
 Our internship programme for applications from former Foyle Young Poets of the year aged 18 or over.
 The internship programme is a fantastic opportunity for Foyle Young Poets of the Year to gain experience of working in a busy office on multiple projects and events, writing content for online […]

 Mother Tongue Other Tongue is a national project, led by Poet Laureate Carol Ann Duffy, with regional events and competitions taking place throughout the year.
 Mother Tongue encourages children, who do not have English as a first language, or who speak a different language at home, to share a lullaby, poem or song from their […]

 The free, online Adroit Journal Summer Mentorship Program for high school writers closed for applications on 15 April 2019.
 Information below.
 Now in its seventh year, The Adroit Journal’s Summer Mentorship Program is an entirely free and online program that pairs experienced writers with high school and secondary students (students in grades 9-12) interested in learning more about […]

-Open, deadline for applications is 6th May 2019.
+Closed May 2019, re-opening 2020.
 The Carole Blake Open Doors Project is a programme specifically aimed at encouraging candidates from a diverse range of backgrounds to enter the publishing industry.
-The Carole Blake Open Doors Project will offer ten days of work shadowing to a selected applicant over a two-week period, including […]
+The Carole Blake Open Doors Project will offer ten days of work shadowing to a selected applicant over a two-week period, including funding for travel, […]